MY GEAR SOUNDS DIFFERENT WHEN IT'S FIRST TURNED BACK ON. WHAT IS THE WARM-UP TIME FOR THIS GEAR?

 CHANNEL A HAS BEEN MAKING THE OLD "BACON FRYING" NOISE FOR A LITTLE WHILE AND NOW DOES NOT PUT OUT ANY SIGNAL AT ALL.
 CHANNEL B WORKS FINE.
 I'M HOPING THIS JUST MEANS AN ERRANT TUBE.
 IS THIS SOMETHING I CAN REPLACE MYSELF OR SHOULD I SEND IT TO YOU?

 It sounds like a good tube gone bad.
-Best thing to do here is exchange the tubes one at a time between the two channels to confirm this.
+Best thing to do here is exchange the tubes one at a time between the two channels to confirm this (scroll up to watch a video about this, or watch it on YouTube).
 This is something you can do yourself if you want; just unplug it, let it sit for a half hour or so to discharge the volts so you don't put your hand somewhere and get zapped, take off the top cover, and exchange the tubes one at a time and see if the problem switches channels.
-If you find that it's a tube, you can order one from us.
+If you find that it's a tube, you can order one from us at www.tubesrule.com.

 WHAT IS A "MONOBLOCK"?